Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Expert Subgroup delegation addresses the risk of slower, more cumbersome processes such as the various forms of Consensus, but it introduces some risk that flaws and alternatives won't be fully illuminated or considered.
 It can work in a polarized environment, provided all major factions are represented.
 Even if they are, if one faction is small, this method increases the probability of blockage by a lone dissenter, because the body is smaller, and it subjects that dissenter to much greater pressure.
 This threatens the credibility of the result, because the expert subgroup can be seen as an isolation tactic.

 A common source of trouble with any of these methods is confusing the content decision with the process decision.
 Be clear about the difference: deciding whether to decide, by when to decide, how to decide, who will decide, or what pattern will be used are process decisions.
 Blurring the content decision with any of the various required process decisions can introduce tension and conflict — and keep you from deciding anything at all.
-First in this series Go to top Top Next issue: A Guide for the Humor-Impaired Next Issue
+Decisions, Decisions: I First issue in this series Go to top Top Next issue: A Guide for the Humor-Impaired Next Issue

 101 Tips for Effective MeetingsDo you spend your days scurrying from meeting to meeting?
 Do you ever wonder if all these meetings are really necessary?
 (They aren't) Or whether there isn't some better way to get this work done?
 (There is) Read 101 Tips for Effective Meetings to learn how to make meetings much more productive and less stressful — and a lot more rare.
 Order Now!